 There are also some city Living home improvement loans available through the City of St. Paul.
 They like to move the links so if you are reading this six months or so from when it was written follow the link and it will take you to the city website where you will need to do another search for the loan program because the page will say that there is no page matching your entry.
 They even use the word “sorry” which they could not possibly mean.
 I think the city has one full-time employee responsible for moving things around on the websites so the links won’t work anymore.
 I would be good at a job like that and next time they have an opening I plan to apply.

-There are targeted loan programs available to home owners in parts of the city.
-The Targeted home rehab loan program.
-There is also an emergency repair loan program that is 0% and does not have to be paid back for 30 years or until the home owner moves or the home is sold which ever comes first.
+There are targeted loan programs available to homeowners in parts of the city.
+(This program seems to have vanished) There is also an emergency repair loan program that is 0% and does not have to be paid back for 30 years or until the homeowner moves or the home is sold whichever comes first.